AromaKitsune/aromakitsune.github.io/index.md

 Welcome to the Kitsune Mods Resource!

-Here you can find some system file mods resources for 3DS and Wii U.
+Here you can find various system UI customizations for Nintendo 3DS and Wii U.

 ## 3DS